romanjrdykyj/select2dot1/README.md

 `Use default components`

 If you want change layout of component which includes a lot of other components, you can use default components that are available in Select2dot1 widget.
 You can use them by passing them to Select2dot1Builder class.
+**Remember that when using this builder, you must ensure the correctness of the written code yourself.**

 ```dart
 Select2dot1(